bradford-hamilton/hash-browns/README.md

 ```
 go test ./...
 ```
-Or for a little more clarity with some color:
+Or with a little more clarity with some color:
 ```
 go test -v ./... | sed ''/PASS/s//$(printf "\033[32mPASS\033[0m")/'' | sed ''/FAIL/s//$(printf "\033[31mFAIL\033[0m")/''
 ```